Gchaconxiix/TermWave/README.md

 I wanted something that I can run on both my PC and on a very low-power CyberDeck for traveling/camping, so I decided to make this.

 ⚠️ Termwave is currently still being developed.
 While I will be actively adding/fixing features, things may break and some things may be removed until I can fix them.
 ⚠️ MPV is required for audio playback!
-Chafa is required for displaying station images.
+Chafa is required for displaying station images (Unless using Kitty)

 ### Currently Working/Recent Changes:
+    * Kitty Terminal Support (Finally!)
     * Search for internet radio stations (Using api.radio-browser)
     * Functionality to Save and Remove Stations has been added
     * Added artwork through Chafa